rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 _Added 7/14/18:_

-I work on a MacBook Pro for personal projects, but my box for work runs Windows 10.
-I’ve been using Atom on that machine, but, after hearing exultant praise for [Visual Studio Code](https://code.visualstudio.com/) over the past several months, I decided to give it a try.
+I’ve been using Atom on my work machine (primarily because we didn’t need IT approval to install it – that’s a longer story than we have time for), but, after hearing exultant praise for [Visual Studio Code](https://code.visualstudio.com/) over the past several months, I decided to give it a try.

 I was not disappointed.

-I haven’t even scratched the surface of the features in Visual Studio Code, but the integrated terminal and the Gitlens plugin have been enough to sell me on it.
-The integrated terminal alone allows me to move from copy, markup, or code to git in no time, and Gitlens lets me know exactly when a line of copy or code was last updated (and by whom).
+I haven’t even scratched the surface of the features in Visual Studio Code, but the integrated terminal and the [GitLens plugin](https://gitlens.amod.io/) have been enough to sell me on it.
+The integrated terminal alone allows me to move from copy, markup, or code to git in no time, and GitLens lets me know exactly when a line of copy or code was last updated (and by whom).
 There are plugins for just about anything, and I’ve started experimenting with spelling and grammar checkers, along with markdown utilities.

 I haven’t used it enough to know if it will work for me long-term, but I’ve been impressed with Visual Studio Code so far.